jeandrek/do-it/README.md

 The return special form immediately exits from the procedure or program, returning the result of \<expr\> if it is present.

 #### `(proc <name> (<parameters ...>) <body ...>)`
 The proc special form defines a procedure, like LISP's defun.
+(Like LISP, do-it has seperate namespaces for variables and procedures.)
 It creates a procedure named \<name\>.
 When the procedure is called, the \<parameters\> are bound to there respective arguments and the \<body\> is executed.

 #### `(var <name> <init ?>)`
 The var special form defines the variable \<name\>, and sets it to \<init\> if it is present.